- Click here for a Support FAQ relating to Business Customers

 We are committed to supporting individual customers, families, businesses and communities across the economy during this time.
 As the situation evolves, there will doubtless be a requirement to further address changing needs across the economy and the banking industry is ready to respond as quickly as it possibly can.

 Many individuals and families are hugely concerned about how they will cope financially in the face of job losses, reduced hours, additional costs arising for childcare or elderly relatives.
 Businesses are equally dealing with significant challenges, trying to support employees, customers and suppliers.

 How are banks supporting customers?

-Our retail banks (AIB, Bank of Ireland, KBC, Permanent tsb and Ulster Bank), non-bank mortgage lenders (Finance Ireland and Dilosk/ICS Mortgages) and credit servicing firms (Investec Private Finance Ireland Ltd, Lapithus, Link Group, Mars Capital, Pepper and Start) have put in place measures to help personal customers and businesses (retail banks only).
+Our retail banks (AIB, Bank of Ireland, KBC, Permanent tsb and Ulster Bank), non-bank mortgage lenders (Finance Ireland and Dilosk/ICS Mortgages) and credit servicing firms (Investec Private Finance Ireland Ltd, Lapithus, Link Group, Mars Capital, Pepper and Start) have put in place measures to help personal customers and businesses including not-for-profit businesses/organisations (retail banks only).

 The following are the key elements:

 - A payment break for up to three months is available to both personal and business customers.
 This can be followed by ongoing reviews depending on the scale and extent of the situation

 - Court repossession proceedings are being deferred for up to six months from mid-March 2020

 - Various working capital facilities and supply-chain supports are available to businesses